-- Open the plug on cylinder upper plate.

-- Fill in cooling liquid by filler hole until the cooling liquid flows of the plug on cylinder upper plate.

-- Stop the filling.

-- Close the cooling liquid filler plug (CLF) on the expansion vessel.

-- Fit the plug on cylinder upper plate.

-- Make sure that the seal rings of the cooling liquid filler plug (CLF) and cooling liquid drain plug (CLD) are not damaged, replace plugs if necessary.
+Description 1 Cooling liquid fill plug (CLF) 2 Cooling liquid drain (CLD)

-- If liquid has run on to the outside surfaces of the vacuum pump, wipe it off.

-- Start the vacuum pump.
+- Unscrew filler cap (CLF) of cooling liquid on cylinder upper plate. - Fill in by filler hole until cooling liquid reaches the top of the cylinder upper plate and below the MAX marking of the cooling liquid sight glass (CLG). - Stop filling in cooling liquid. - Screw on the filler cap for the cooling liquid again. - If liquid has run on to the outside surfaces of the vacuum pump, wipe it off. - Start the vacuum pump.

-- If the intake line is equipped with a shut-off device:

-- Close the shut-off device.
+• Close the shut-off device.

-- If the intake line is not equipped with a shut-off device:

 - Place a rubber plate on the intake flange.

-- Let the vacuum pump run for a few minutes
+- Let the vacuum pump run for a few minutes.

 - Stop the vacuum pump and wait a few minutes.

-- Unscrew purge cap on cylinder upper plate.

-- Control that cooling liquid level is just under cylinder upper plate. - In case cooling liquid level is below required level: - Fill in more cooling liquid. - If the intake line is equipped with a shut-off device: - Open the shut-off device. - If the intake line is not equipped with a shut-off device: - Remove the rubber plate from the intake flange and connect the intake line to the intake flange.
+- In case cooling liquid level is below required level:

+- Fill in more cooling liquid.

+• Open the shut-off device

+• Remove the rubber plate from the intake flange and connect the intake line to the intake flange.